darkwallet/darkwallet/README.md

 Running
 -----------

-You can load the extension into chrome by going to extensions, enabling development mode and clicking the "Load uncompressed extension" button.
+You can load the extension into Chrome by going to _Extensions_, enabling _Development mode_ and clicking the _Load uncompressed extension_ button.

 Pre-Alpha!!!
 -----------